University of Pittsburgh Medical Center Magee-Womens Hospital and University of Pittsburgh Cancer Institute

 The Comprehensive Breast Cancer Program at the University of Pittsburgh Medical Center, Magee-Womens Hospital offers an integrated approach to the management of breast cancer patients in an academic tertiary care environment.
 The Breast Surgery Section of the Division of Surgical Oncology offers a one-year surgical fellowship designed to provide in depth multidisciplinary training in the diagnostic evaluation, surgical management, and adjuvant care of breast cancer patients in addition to management of patients with benign breast disorders.
 The goal of the fellowship is to provide the trainee with the independent skills to be a leader in breast care in an academic or community environment.

 The Breast Cancer Program has an active clinical research program and participates in cooperative group trials through NSABP, ALLIANCE, and ECOG as well as in-house investigator initiated trials.
 The fellow is encouraged to participate in clinical research under the guidance of attending preceptors.
 The Breast Program is aligned with the University of Pittsburgh Cancer Institute, an NCI-designated Comprehensive Cancer Center offering the opportunity for collaborative efforts with basic and translational researchers.
-Fellows are encouraged to submit an abstract for presentation to a national oncology meeting.
+Fellows are encouraged to submit an abstract for presentation to a national oncology meeting as well as a manuscript to a peer-reviewed journal.

 The fellowship is funded through the Pittsburgh Affiliate of the national Susan G. Komen Foundation.
 In partnership with our local Komen affiliate, fellows become involved in community education and outreach.
 Prospective fellows must be Board Eligible or Board Certified in General Surgery or Gynecologic-Oncology and be eligible for an unrestricted license to practice medicine in Pennsylvania.